 + How do I vote if I won’t be in the area between February 23 [when early voting begins] and April 10 [election day]?

 Voters can request an absentee ballot be mailed to them.
 The completed ballot must then be returned before the election.
 More details on this process and how to request a ballot can be found here.
 In-person early voting will occur at the Crow Wing County Courthouse between the hours of 8 a.m.and 5 p.m., Monday through Friday starting February 23, and between 10 a.m. and 3 p.m on Saturday, April 7.

 + How did all six elementary schools earn Blue Ribbons if the buildings are such a challenge?

 We are proud that Brainerd Public Schools is the first school district in the nation to have all its elementary schools earn a National Blue Ribbon in 2014.
 That honor was achieved by teachers, students, parents and community members working hard on a unified, aligned curriculum over the course of several years.
 But this award recognized the quality of our education, not the quality of our facilities.

-+ What is a secure entrance?
++ What is a controlled entrance?

-A secure entrance is one where access to the interior of the building is monitored and controlled.
+A controlled entrance is one where access to the interior of the building is monitored and controlled.
 Most commonly, this is either a camera and buzzer system or an entrance into an office where a visitor would sign in before entering the rest of the building.

 + What does deferred maintenance mean?